anushamohan/udemy-recommender/README.md

 Latent Dirichlet Allocation (LDA) is a topic modelling algorithm that identifies the hidden sematic structues in a document.
 According to LDA, documents are probability distributions over ltent topics and topics are probability distribution over words.
 In the final model, I used LDA to extract latent features from text reviews and course topics.
 One challenge I had was choosing the number of latent features in text reviews and course topics.
 Whenever a user gives a review on a course, it was about video quality or intructor's knowlwdge on the course and course content.
 Hence I followed my intuition to go with 2 latent features.
 For the course topic, the number of latent features tried was from 4 to 20.
 But with 16, the latent features were more distinguishable and interpretable.
 After including these side data in the final matrix factorization model, the root mean squared error decreased by 3 percent.
 For the future work, I want to include user bias and item bias in the matrix factorization model and see whether the model performance improves.

+The web application that was developed for this project can be found at https://udemyrecommender.herokuapp.com